Liam-YorkRobertson/ZAR-Trader/README.md

 ![ZAR Trader Logo](frontend/images/logo/zar_trader_logo_4.png)

 ## Introduction
 Welcome to ZAR Trader, a web application designed for stock trading enthusiasts.
 ZAR Trader provides users with a platform to buy and sell stocks, track their investment portfolios, and stay updated with real-time stock market data.
-IT does not use real currency.
+It does not use real currency.
 It uses virtual currency.

 **Author:** Liam-York Robertson